-- (5) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
+- (5) This category includes funds that invest directly in real estate and real estate related assets.
+Approximately 70% of these investments are generally not resold or redeemed.
+Distributions from each fund will be received as the underlying investments are liquidated.
+The remaining 30% of this category consists of open-ended funds that invest directly in real estate and real estate related assets.
+The majority of these investments can be redeemed quarterly with between 30 and 90 days' notice.
+One fund can be redeemed annually with notice provided in the first quarter of the calendar year. - (6) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
 In certain instances, Hedge Fund investments are structured as limited partnerships, whereby participants receive distributions over the life of the fund.
-Estimated remaining life of funds structured as limited partnerships is estimated to be between 6-10 years. - (6) SWIB had additional unfunded commitments of approximately \$22.4 million, relating to assets not valued using NAV. - (7) Redemption terms described for NAV investments reflect contractual agreements and assume withdrawals are made without adverse market impact and under normal market conditions.
+Estimated remaining life of funds structured as limited partnerships is estimated to be between 5-10 years.
+One fund has an estimated remaining life of greater than 10 years. - (7) SWIB had additional unfunded commitments of approximately \$15.8 million, relating to assets not valued using NAV. - (8) Redemption terms described for NAV investments reflect contractual agreements and assume withdrawals are made without adverse market impact and under normal market conditions.